It Happened Here

 Fans and academics accustomed to Kevin Brownlow’s excellent talks on cinema, will find him twice as amusing when recalling his experience as an inexperienced teenaged filmmaker.
 We understand when he remembers his first movie ideas as insufferable and pretentious.
 He even confesses that much of his early work on the movie had to be thrown away because he was trying to film without a screenplay, that he didn’t know what he was doing.
 These admissions are doubly impressive given the finished film’s incredible sophistication — in concept, execution and technical finesse.

-The craziest extra is a 1964 Italian RAI TV documentary clip shows scenes from It Happened Here and identifies them as documentary footage from a film called “The Conquest of London.’
+The craziest extra is a 1964 Italian RAI TV documentary clip that shows scenes from It Happened Here and identifies them as documentary footage from a film called “The Conquest of London.’
 It’s shocking, but nothing compared to the disinformation in American ‘reality programming.’

 This is one of the Bfi’s Dual Format Editions.
 The extra PAL DVD has a DVD-Rom PDF file with an introduction by critic David Robinson.